R4tZz/meal-mind/.vscode/planning/planning.md

 - **Code is Written:** All required API endpoints and business logic are implemented.
 - **Backend Unit Tests:** Unit tests for individual functions, models, and utility modules are written and pass.
-- **Backend API/Integration Tests:** API tests covering all implemented endpoints are written using `pytest` and `httpx`.
+- **Backend API/Integration Tests:** API tests covering all implemented endpoints are written using `pytest`.
 These tests verify:
   - Correct status codes (200 OK, 201 Created, 400 Bad Request, 404 Not Found, etc.).
   - Accurate request/response body structures (using Pydantic models).
   - Correct data persistence and retrieval from the PostgreSQL database (using test fixtures that manage transaction rollbacks or a dedicated test database).